FemtoEmacs/Sumerian/README.md

 </table>

 ## Fourth Rectangle
-The fourth rectangle contains 𒈗𒋀𒀕𒆠𒈠𒆤 (LUGAL URIM2 MA KE2), where 𒋀𒀕𒆠 (URIM2) represents the city that was the cult center of Nanna.
+The fourth rectangle contains 𒈗𒋀𒀕𒆠𒈠𒆤 (LUGAL URIM2 MA KE4), where 𒋀𒀕𒆠 (URIM2) represents the city that was the cult center of Nanna.
 It is formed by the Sumerograms ŠEŠ (𒋀) and UNUG (𒀕).
 The Sumerogram 𒆠 is determinative for geographic names.
+Determinatives, such as 𒀭 ("digir" - deity) and 𒆠 ("ki" - place), are not pronounced.
+Their role is to make the meaning of the word clearer.

 The genitive case denotes possession.
 Unlike the dative, English has a genitive case, formed by an apostrophe followed by "s."
 In English, one would say, "Urim's King."
 In Sumerian, the genitive follows the possessor and is marked with "AK" after consonants and "K" after vowels.
-In this case, the "A" of "AK" was assimilated with the previous consonant, becoming 𒈠 (MA).
-The Sumerogram 𒆤 (KE4) represents the "K" of the genitive and the "E4" of the ergative.
+In this nominal chain, the "A" of "AK" was assimilated with the previous consonant, becoming 𒈠 (MA).
+The Sumerogram 𒆤 (KE4) represents the "{K}" of the genitive and the "{E}" of the ergative.

 Sumerian is an ergative language, meaning the agent of transitive actions is marked.
-In Sumerian, the marker is "E." However, the subject of an intransitive verb, like "*to go*" or "*to sleep*," does not receive the "E" that marks the agent.
+In Sumerian, the ergative marker is "{E}."
+However, the subject of an intransitive verb, like "*to go*" or "*to sleep*," does not receive the "{E}" that marks the agent, whom linguists call ergative.
+Unmarked functions, such as the Sumerian subject of an intransitive verb and direct object of a transitive verb, are called ***absolutive*** and said to be marked with the null symbol "{Ø}."
+In short, for the Sumerians and modern Basques, if the subject of a sentence does not perform a task, it cannot be called ergative.

 <table>
  <tr>